Skip to main content

 A report by the American Transport Research Institute (ATRI) states that insurance premiums rose by 47% from 2009 to 2018 in response to the higher litigation payouts for accidents involving transport vehicles of any kind.

-As insurance premiums increase to cover rising payout and litigation costs, transport companies of all sizes face financial uncertainty.
+As insurance premiums increase to cover rising payout and litigation costs, transport companies of all sizes face financial uncertainty — but the impacts may be felt most strongly by smaller fleets.
 The continued threat of theft and increasing cost of commodities, labor and repairs, medical treatment and litigation fees are also likely to affect insurance premiums.

 Truck Driver Shortage

 The American Trucking Association (ATA) claims that the trucking industry may be short 160,000 drivers by 2030 unless action is taken.
 This has led to driver pay increasing as companies seek to attract and retain drivers.
-In 2023, the driver shortage issue is expected to become more prevalent as demand for goods increases and the aging workforce looks to retire.
+In 2024, the driver shortage issue is expected to become more prevalent as demand for goods increases and the aging workforce looks to retire.
+However, there are a few ways fleets can overcome this shortage in 2024, such as employing foreign drivers and recruiting more young people, women and minorities.

 Equipment Shortage

-The COVID-19 pandemic created a semi-truck shortage.
-Pressure continues to be placed on labor markets worldwide, including in the U.S., resulting in lower manufacturing rates.
-Combined with global supply chain congestion, this pressure has resulted in fewer new trucks available on the market.
-As a knock-on effect, fewer used trucks and equipment are up for sale as companies cannot upgrade fleets.
+The COVID-19 pandemic created a semi-truck shortage, and in 2023, companies still felt the after effects of this.
+Pressure from worldwide labor shortages, including in the U.S., resulted in lower manufacturing rates.
+Combined with global supply chain congestion, this pressure resulted in fewer new trucks being available on the market.
+In 2024, there are hopeful predictions that the market will slowly begin overcoming these shortages as other impacts from the pandemic even out.

 Fuel Costs

-A few trends will impact the freight market in 2023 on top of the labor and economic issues the sector faces.
+A few trends will impact the freight market in 2024 on top of the sector's labor and economic issues.
 Some of these trends include:

 Knowing what issues the transport industry faces and some significant trends can help freight companies prepare for the year's risks and opportunities and help your company weather the ups and downs.
 The biggest step you can take toward proactive action is streamlining your business and finding ways to reduce costs without impacting service delivery and driver safety.